 Comment: The work of Campos et al. on test suite generation for better fault localization has been published at ASE'13, and should be cited in the introduction and related work.

-Response: Thank you for the question.
-We have added Campos et al. work in Introduction and Related Work Section.
-We added a sentence in related work:
+Response: Thank you for the pointer.
+We have added Campos et al. work in Both Introduction and Related Work sections.

+In Introduction: "Campos et al (2013) use probability concepts to generate new test cases that could minimize the entropy of fault localization results.
+Although their approach reduces the diagnosis costs of fault localization results, it does not directly aim to minimize the number of test cases generated that may require manual labelling."

+In related work:

-“\cite{campos2013entropy} propose ENTBUG which applies entropy theory to guide test case generation.”
+"Campos et al (2013) propose ENTBUG which applies entropy theory to guide test case generation.”

 Comment: To increase readability, I suggest authors to increase the size of most figures (and tables too), in particular Fig. 2 (this figure is particularly difficult to read also because of the like style 29 and s7).
 I've had, really, a hard time to read them..

-Response: Thank you for the question.
-We have changed the style of the figure.
+Response: Thank you for pointing out the issue.
+We have changed the style and enlarged the figures a bit.

 Comment: What is the rationale of the change potential computation?
 How did the authors end up with Equation 2?
 Being central to the approach, it should be discussed in detail.